 Rick’s Answer: Mike, as with everything in life there are pros and cons associated with owning your own cable modem vs. renting from your ISP.
-First, the pros:

 1 – Buying your own modem will save you money in the long run provided that it lasts longer than the time it would take for the rental savings to pay for the purchase of the modem.

-That means if your modem lasted at least a year it would be essentially free for as long as it lasts since you would have paid for it with money that would have went to Comcast anyway.
+That means if your modem lasted at least a year it would essentially be free for as long as it lasts since you would have paid for it with money that would have went to Comcast anyway.

-2 – Even if you ended up having to buy a new modem once a year on average you’d still be paying roughly the same amount overall while receiving the benefits of always having a modem that was less than a year old and equipped with the latest technology.
+2 – Even if you ended up having to buy a new modem every year on average you’d still be paying roughly the same amount overall (or even less) while receiving the benefits of always having a modem that was no more than a year old and always equipped with the latest technology.

 And now the cons:

-1 – If you own your own cable modem instead of renting one from your ISP, they are much more likely to try to blame the modem whenever service outages or flaky connections crop up (and they will on occasion).
+1 – If you own your own cable modem instead of renting one from your ISP, they are much more likely to try to blame the modem when service outages or flaky connections crop up (and they will on occasion).

-Cable modems come with warranties but lightning strikes and power surges usually aren’t covered.
+While it’s true that cable modems come with warranties, lightning strikes and power surges usually aren’t covered under the warranty.
 I know from personal experience that this could end up costing you a bundle in a relatively short period of time.